shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 When you apply a Bond Disdain option to a spell that you cast, you may reduce the MP cost of that spell by 1 for each Bond Disdain option that you applied to it.

-### Easy Dismissal

-You have disdain for even your own spells.
-You may dismiss a spell that you cast as a free action without spending AP.

 ### Level 6 Subclass Features

 ### Peace of Mind